-The Concurrent Education model is a five-year (maximum six year) dual degree program.
-Teacher candidates complete an honours undergraduate degree in Arts, Science, Computing, or Music and an undergraduate Education degree.
+The Concurrent Education model is a five-year dual degree program (four years for your first degree, and one year for your BEd.
+Students complete an honours undergraduate degree in Arts, Science, or Music and an undergraduate Education degree.
 In the Concurrent Education Program, teacher candidates pursue academic and professional studies simultaneously.
 With the strong field-centred orientation of the Education components, the Concurrent Education program has the advantages of clarifying vocational interest, sharpening awareness of issues inherent in teaching and learning, and achieving better integration of academic and professional studies.

 After completing an honours undergraduate degree, teacher candidates complete their BEd degree.
-In this final year in the program, teacher candidates undertake a combination of courses at the Faculty of Education and in-school practical teaching, (totaling 15 weeks).
-In the BEd year, all teacher candidates complete an elective course in a specialized area that corresponds with an alternate practical experience (3 weeks of the total 15 weeks), such as arts-based education, school leadership, at-risk adolescents, nature-based environmental education, and teaching internationally.
+In this final year of the program, teacher candidates undertake a combination of courses at the Faculty of Education and in-school practical teaching, (totaling 13 weeks).
+In the BEd year, all teacher candidates complete an elective course in a specialized area that corresponds with an alternative practical experience (3 weeks of the total 13 weeks), such as arts-based education, school leadership, at-risk adolescents, nature-based environmental education, and teaching internationally.

 For the BEd degree, Queen's Faculty of Education offers two program options: Primary-Junior (JK to Grade 6) and Intermediate-Senior (Grade 7 to 12).
 As well, Queen's offers three program tracks, which are focused programs offered within the Primary-Junior or Intermediate-Senior program options: Aboriginal Teacher Education (ATE), Artist in the Community Education (ACE), and Outdoor and Experiential Education (OEE).
 Upon successful completion of the BEd degree, the Faculty of Education recommends teacher candidates to the Ontario College of Teachers for certification to teach in the Primary-Junior or Intermediate-Senior division levels in Ontario Schools.